managedBlog/managedBlog.github.io/managed/_posts/2021-11-17-everything-i-wanted-to-know-about-apis-but-was-afraid-to-ask.md

 |:--:|
 | <small>Presenting on Graph API with Adam Gross at MMS Miami Beach!</small>|

 >“Graph API will put the entire Microsoft ecosystem at your fingertips!
 You can build solutions that will make managing your resources in the cloud so much easier!
-There’s literally nothing you can’t do!” – Some Ignite presenter, probably.
+There’s literally nothing you can’t do!” – Some Ignite presenter, probably
 ____

 The early marketing for Microsoft Graph was amazing.
 It didn’t take me long for me to realize that it would open a lot of opportunities to automate workloads in our company.
 I wanted to dive in and learn more, but unfortunately, I couldn’t find documentation that was targeted to systems administrators.
 Most of the resources that were available were targeted at developers.
 It didn’t translate well to the work I was trying to do.
 That meant that the barrier to entry for using Microsoft Graph was high.
 Unless there was a business case, I wouldn’t be able to justify taking the time to learn everything I would need to know.